Immortalise/SearchAnything/README.md

 streamlit run app.py
 ```

 In this local website, you can

 * add your files
 * search files by their semantic meanings

+## Implementation

+The main AI models are based on sentence-transformer [repository](https://github.com/UKPLab/sentence-transformers).

+Semantic search for text: `all-mpnet-base-v2`

+Semantic search for image: `clip-ViT-B-32`

 ## TODOs